ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - View “Production Line Status Board” -  A user should be able to go to the production board and see the status of all houses on the assembly line.

+### Standard Requirements

+- User Account Setup -  allow administrators to create accounts with different permission levels and allow them to login and logout.

+- Create Quality Control Forms that need to be completed at Each Stage of the Assembly Line -  A user should be able to complete a Quality Control Form at each stage of the housing process.
+There are 19 stages so there are many stages.

+- Track House Progress with Status on “Production Line Status Board” -  A user should be able to mark “work completed” on the current stage so that a quality control person can do a quality check and move the house to the next stage

+- Create And Update House Defects -  A user should be able to create defects that will be associated with the current stage the house is in.
+A user should be able to mark defects as fixed.
+Defects can have pictures attached

+- Attach External Documents to House Record - A user should be able to attach pictures to the house document page for later reference.
+This can include blueprints or contract documents

+- Customer Setup -  A user should be able to add, edit and delete a customer.
+When a house is being added, each house should be associated with one customer.

+### Strech Requirements

+- Drag and Drop Houses Between Stages -  A user can drag and drop houses between stages via the assembly line status board.

+- Automated Email Status Updates -  A user will receive daily update on the statuses of houses in the current assembly line

+- Analytics Page - A user should be able to see the average time to complete a house per square footage.

 ## Team Members

 - Yelin (Andy) Hu: Passionate about building exciting products!